andlessa/ufo2slha/README.md

 ``
 ./createSLHA.py -p <parameter file>
 ``

 The parameter file specificies several options for computing the cross-sections and the decays.
 An example with comments can be found in [slha_parameters.ini](slha_parameters.ini).
+Note that generating SLHA files for several model parameters can be automatically done by defining the corresponding parameters as a list of values.
+Also, dependence between the parameters are easily implemented using the parameter variable syntax (see comments in [slha_parameters.ini](slha_parameters.ini)).

+Note that the automatic computation of cross-sections for all possible cross-section channels may demand a lot of CPU time.
+Therefore we recommend the user to judisciously choose which particles to compute cross-sections for and, if needed, explicitly specify the required processes through the use of the process card (see comments in [slha_parameters.ini](slha_parameters.ini)).

 #### SLHA creation Steps ####